rapiz1/rathole/README.md

 [client]
 remote_addr = "example.com:2333" # Necessary.
 The address of the server
 default_token = "default_token_if_not_specify" # Optional.
 The default token of services, if they don't define their own ones heartbeat_timeout = 40 # Optional.
 Set to 0 to disable the application-layer heartbeat test.
 The value must be greater than `server.heartbeat_interval`.
-Default: 40 secs
+Default: 40 seconds

 [client.transport] # The whole block is optional.
 Specify which transport to use type = "tcp" # Optional.
 Possible values: ["tcp", "tls", "noise"].
 Default: "tcp"

-[client.transport.tcp] # Optional
-proxy = "socks5://user:passwd@127.0.0.1:1080" # Optional.
-Use the proxy to connect to the server nodelay = false # Optional.
+[client.transport.tcp] # Optional.
+Also affects `noise` and `tls` proxy = "socks5://user:passwd@127.0.0.1:1080" # Optional.
+The proxy used to connect to the server. `http` and `socks5` is supported. nodelay = false # Optional.
 Determine whether to enable TCP_NODELAY, if applicable, to improve the latency but decrease the bandwidth.
 Default: false keepalive_secs = 20 # Optional.
 Specify `tcp_keepalive_time` in `tcp(7)`, if applicable.
 Default: 20 seconds keepalive_interval = 8 # Optional.
 Specify `tcp_keepalive_intvl` in `tcp(7)`, if applicable.
 Default: 8 seconds